 Following are announcements that have been made by County departments:

 Commissioner of Revenue

 - Hanover County is monitoring and adjusting around the rapidly changing information associated with the Coronavirus pandemic.
-For the safety of our community and staff, we have closed our DMV Select until further notice to reduce in-person transactions in our offices.
 Citizens that need vehicle registration renewals or other motor vehicle related services should access the Virginia Department of Motor Vehicles website for further information.
 County property tax services and related programs will continue.

 - The Commissioner of the Revenue and the Treasurer’s Offices are encouraging the community to take advantage of electronic and web-based opportunities to interact with our offices.
 Contact information for each office can be found under Departments on the home page.